search the site

 Will I be able to pursue a college degree after I passed the ALS A & E Test for high school dropouts?

-What would happen if I passed the ALS A & E Test for high school students for elementary dropouts?
+What would happen if I passed the ALS A & E Test for elementary dropouts?

 After you’ve gotten your ALS certificate that certifies that you have the same competencies as those of a traditional elementary school graduate, you will be eligible for admission to any secondary school of your choice.